-'This is a school that values each individual and allows them to flourish' SIAMS 2018
+'This is a school that values each individual and allows them to flourish'.

+SIAMS 2018

 Children vary widely in their general ability and maturity.
 We aim to create a caring, working atmosphere within the school.
-Through understanding, the children learn their basic skills in literacy, numeracy, science and, in this fast changing world, information technology.
-As we are a Church school we encourage children in their spiritual development and give them opportunities to experience the 'awe and wonder' of their world.
-To enrich the child's total development we shall include art and music, studies in geography and history, drama, P.E., health and social education, design technology and French.
+Through understanding, the children learn their basic skills in literacy, numeracy, science and, in this fast-changing world, information technology.
+As we are a Church school, we encourage children in their spiritual development and give them opportunities to experience the 'awe and wonder' of their world.
+To enrich the child's total development, we shall include art and music, studies in geography and history, drama, P.E., health and social education, design technology and French.

-Further details of our curriculum and organisation are included in this Handbook, which supports the information in the Prospectus.
-It might be useful to keep both for future reference.
+Further details of our curriculum and organisation are included in this Handbook.
 If you ever have any queries or problems, please do not hesitate to contact us.